 Alberta requires a separate line list (Submission Requirements for Registration of Pressure Piping Designs in Alberta).

 This line list is a controlled document complete with drawing and revision control and P.Eng. / P.E. stamp.
 Although mandatory in Alberta, this list is also useful in other provinces, especially with larger systems.

 Where possible, registering piping as fittings has advantages.

-[A fitting can be] a series of components (including piping components) joined together to form a single fitting, provided that the diameter of any component does not exceed 152 mm (6 in) and the total volume of the fitting does not exceed 42.5 L (1.5 cuft) can be registered as Category H fitting.
+A fitting can be a series of components (including piping components) joined together to form a single fitting, provided that the diameter of any component does not exceed 152 mm (6 in) and the total volume of the fitting does not exceed 42.5 L (1.5 cuft).
+A design meeting this criteria can be registered as a Category H fitting.
 [Per CSA B51 2009 – 11.4]

 - Piping can only be built for one installation address.
 Fittings can be installed at any address in any province it is registered in.

 - Piping must be signed off by an authorized inspector.
 Fittings can be signed off by the shop’s inspector according to the in house QC program.